Overseas Research Toolkit

 UKRI now require applicants to complete a Gender Equality Statement for all applications to GCRF or Newton Fund calls, see the Planning a GCRF Project section of our Toolkit

 When applying for and planning research projects based overseas (such as GCRF grants or global health initiatives), PIs and research teams should check the award terms and conditions carefully as these may differ slightly between funders.
-Many funders now place greater onus on the lead partner to be accountable for the work and expenditure of any third parties associated with the grant including research partners.
-Researchers working overseas should also be mindful of the College's Safeguarding for research guidance and duty of care responsibilities to research participants and local communities.
+Many of Imperial's main funders require lead institutions to carry out appropriate due diligence checks on all third parties who undertake activities funded by a research grant or contract.
+Researchers working overseas should also be mindful of the College's Safeguarding for Research Projects guidance and duty of care responsibilities to research participants and local communities.

 Click on one of the categories below for a series of Frequently Asked Questions designed to aid PIs and research administrators to effectively plan and manage their overseas project: